philipnickel/pythonsupport-scripts/README.md

 # Autoinstalling python
 ## MacOS
-Open a terminal and run the following command:
+Open a terminal (command + space, search for terminal) and run the following command:

 ```{bash}